Our Faculty

 healthcare leaders.

-Jacob Bloor - Cohort Director
+Jacob Bloor - Mentorship Programme Lead

 Jacob is an Academic Doctor and Honorary Clinical Teacher currently based in South Yorkshire.
 Throughout medical training, Jacob has held a number of leadership positions including regional lead for the Faculty of Medical Leadership and Management and Local educational lead for JASME.